-Here is the NCAA Men’s Basketball Tournament calendar, in ics (iCal) form.
+Here is the 2023 NCAA Men’s Basketball Tournament calendar, in ics (iCal) form.
 It’s as up-to-the-minute as I can make it and I’ll keep updating it as games are played.
 Game times are correct for your time zone– none of that “All Times Eastern” stuff.
 The scores will be added as the tournament progresses.

-Bonus: if you subscribe to my calendar this year, and assuming I get some good feedback on it this year, I’ll do it again next year and you won’t have to do a thing.
+Bonus: if you subscribe to the calendar this year, next year you won’t have to do a thing.
 The games will magically appear in your calendar next March.
 I’ve been doing this since 2019’s tournament and I plan to keep doing it every year.

 Getting the calendar is easy: all you have to do is click this link (from a Mac, an iPhone, or an iPad).
 When you do that, you’ll probably be asked whether it’s OK for Calendar to open the link.
 The answer is YES.
 When adding the calendar to your Mac you’ll get a box like this:

 Here’s the calendar on the iPhone.
 The games all have a little basketball icon so you can spot them quickly.
 To get the calendar, tap the link and when asked about subscribing to the calendar “March Madness,” click “Subscribe.”

-Just right-click this link and copy it, go to Google Calendar (that is, use a web browser to go to calendar.google.com), and click the stack of three dots to the right of “Add calendar.”
+Just right-click this link and copy it, go to Google Calendar (that is, use a web browser to go to calendar.google.com), and click the “+” to add a calendar.
 Choose the option to “Add from URL.”
 Paste in what you copied and you’re done.
-(Once added via a web browser you should see the calendar (in a few minutes) as an option in your Google Calendar mobile app.
-In that app, go to Settings (the three horizontal lines at top left), then “Show more” (below “Events” and “Reminders”).
+Once added via a web browser you should see the calendar (in a few minutes) as an option in your Google Calendar.
+In the Google Calendar iPhone app, go to Settings (the three horizontal lines at top left), then “Show more” (below “Events” and “Reminders”).
 Check the box for March Madness and you’re all set.)

 (The calendar can easily be turned off by unchecking it in the Calendar app on the iPhone, Mac, and iPad.
 Same thing in Google Calendar.)

 I make a similar calendar for the College Football Bowl Games every year.
 Subscribe to that one and get the schedules, year after year.
-I do listen to feedback (in fact, that’s why I’m doing the March Madness calendar), so please let me know (via the comments) if you have a suggestion or correction.
+I do listen to feedback so please let me know (via the comments) if you have a suggestion or correction.
 I’d really appreciate it.